boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 May be used to initialize global, static memory, queues.

-**Note**: use `fio_queue_init` is possible.
-This macro resets a whole page of memory to zero whereas `fio_queue_init` only initializes a few bytes of memory which are the only relevant bytes during initialization.
+**Note**: while the use `FIO_QUEUE_STATIC_INIT` is possible,  this macro resets a whole page of memory to zero whereas `fio_queue_init` only initializes a few bytes of memory which are the only relevant bytes during initialization.

 #### `fio_queue_new`